 A key difference between the IPSAS and GFS reporting frameworks relates to measurement.
-Under GFS, debt securities are measured at market value11.
-Loans are measured at nominal12 value for both debtors and creditors13.
-Concessionary loans14 are measured at nominal value, with the difference between the contract value and the present value of the loans, presented as a memorandum item (note disclosure).
-SNA has concessionary loans on the current research agenda.
+Under GFS, debt securities are measured at market value 12.
+Loans are measured at nominal 13 value for

-RPG 2.24 provides requirements for using non-IPSAS measures in general purpose financial reports.
+11 RPG 2.24 provides requirements for using non-IPSAS measures in GPFRs.